Greater Flamingos of Sicily, Italy

 Photographing the Greater Flamingos in Sicily was a thrill of a lifetime.

-The pull of Italy for me is strong, this was my fourth trip there, and each time I have been to a different location with completely different experiences.
+The pull of Italy for me as a photographer is strong, this was my fourth trip there, and each time I have been to a different location with completely different experiences.

 We were very spoiled by Mauro and Gabriele, and this ended up being the best trip I have ever been on.
 It is a birthday I will always remember, and I will be writing several blogs sharing all of the various adventures I had during this journey.
 It was transformative, and I opened in ways I never thought possible - I haven’t laughed or cried this much in a very long time.